How to

 breakers and the electrical meter, space heaters, electric stoves and water

-heater, and various electronic equipment--including those
+heater, and various electronic equipment—including those little plug-in

-And remember to check on the other side of the wall from an electrical
+check on the other side of the wall from an electrical device.
+Finally, check the car with the engine

-the foot well.
+running, especially the dashboard and the foot well.

 TriField meter with upgrade